kubevirt/user-guide/creation/interfaces-and-networks.md

 In `masquerade` mode, KubeVirt allocates internal IP addresses to virtual machines and hides them behind NAT.
 All the traffic exiting virtual machines is "NAT’ed" using pod IP addresses.
-A virtual machine should be configured to use DHCP to acquire IPv4 addresses.
+A guest operating system should be configured to use DHCP to acquire IPv4 addresses.

-To allow traffic into virtual machines, the template `ports` section of the interface should be configured as follows.
+To allow traffic of specific ports into virtual machines, the template `ports` section of the interface should be configured as follows.
+If the `ports` section is missing, all ports forwarded into the VM.

     kind: VM
     spec: